Berberis bealei: Cultivation

+Uses

 Berberis bealei has been used to treat infections such as strep throat and tuberculosis.
 This plant can also be used to treat bacterial infections such as dysentery and food poisoning.
 Berberis bealei is also high in tannins and may help muscle pain, arthritis, and aches associated with fever.
 Fruits are boiled and strained for medicinal preparations.
 Plants of the genus Berberis have long been used as medicine in China as a treatment for periodontitis, dysentery, tuberculosis and wounds.

 Berberis bealei has berries that are used in pies, jellies, jams, beverages and confections.
-The yellow flowers are eaten or used to make a lemonade like drink.
+The yellow flowers are eaten or used to make a lemonade-like drink.
 If these berries are fermented and distilled they can make a wine.
-Ripe fruit of Berberis bealei are too acidic to eat raw but can be mixed with sugars or other berries.
+Ripe fruit of B. bealei are too acidic to eat raw but can be mixed with sugars or other berries.
 Young leaves are simmered in water can be eaten.
 Berberis bealei is not toxic in small amounts, just acidic.
 The berries can be eaten raw but the seed to pulp ratio is large so most of these berries are boiled and strained.